Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations

-The earliest conceptions of computation including Babbage's Analytical Engine~\cite{babbage} and the Turing Machine~\cite{turing} envisaged computers as objects which receive a mathematical problem as an input and autonomously output its solution, culminating in the modern day realization of these ideas in silicon chips.
+The earliest conceptions of computation including Babbage's Analytical Engine~\cite{babbage} and the Turing Machine~\cite{turing} envisaged computers as objects which receive a mathematical problem as an input and output its solution, culminating in the modern day realization of these ideas in silicon chips.
 Quantum physics has ushered in a new paradigm for probabilistic computation also introduced in the form of an input-output device by Benioff~\cite{Benioff1980,Benioff1982}, Deutsch~\cite{deutsch} and Bernstein \& Vazirani~\cite{vazirnai}, the quantum Turing Machine.
 Separately, Feynman~\cite{Feynman2023} and Kitaev~\cite{KSV02} also envisaged a method for encoding a quantum computation into a Hamiltonian (also known as the circuit-to-Hamiltonian mapping~\cite{cirac_2008,Bausch2016TheCO,Jordan2017,Bausch_2018}) which maintains the input-output and autonomy features that computation was originally formulated in.
-Both are successful conceptual frameworks for understanding complexity and computability in the context of quantum mechanics, but have yet to be physically grounded.
-Instead, current implementations of quantum computation make use of classical systems to continuously control macroscopic fields that change a quantum system to a target state from which an agent probabilistically samples to solve their problem.
-This is a form of computation which we argue is neither input-output nor autonomous from a quantum perspective.
-Beyond this, with the realization that information is indeed physical~\cite{landauer}, we understand that any computation will come with energetic costs and dissipated heat.
-This leaves society with a serious challenge as it becomes more technologically reliant under the constraints of efficiently and sustainably using the energy it produces.
-Naturally, with the advent of quantum computing the question of its inherent energy consumption has been investigated from different angles~\cite{Auffeves2022,Jaschke2023,Meier2023a}.
-One of the challenges in this respect is the fact that there are many factors that are easily conflated, obscuring an understanding of the true fundamental cost of quantum information processing from a thermodynamic perspective.
-A particular issue being that typically employed time-dependent Hamiltonians involve large classical control costs (such as lasers or large magnetic fields) that contribute far more to the energetics of the quantum computation than that arising from the information processing at the quantum level.

-With the challenges of i) recovering an autonomous and input-output quantum computer and ii) completely accounting for its energetics, a natural question arises: \emph{can we build a self-contained physical model of quantum computation?} In this article, we answer this question affirmatively by introducing the autonomous Quantum Processing Unit.
-A quantum machine that can be fed a quantum state encoding a program to execute and does so by autonomously timing a string of unitaries which result in the desired transformation on a set of target qubits or qudits which can then be measured.

-We make use of the framework of quantum thermal machines~\cite{Goold2016,Mitchison_2019} and recent results from the field of quantum clocks~\cite{Erker2014,Erker2017,Meier2023,Xuereb2023} to introduce a model of autonomous quantum computation in the language of open quantum systems~\cite{petruccione_breuer}.
+Both are successful conceptual frameworks for understanding complexity and computability in the context of quantum mechanics, but have yet to be thermodynamically grounded in an open system analysis.